mumble-voip/mumble-www/hugo/content/documentation/mumble-server/mumo.md

 ### URL to image
 [urltoimg on GitHub](https://github.com/aciid/urltoimg-for-mumo)

-If you send an image URL to the channel, the server fetches it and sends it to the current channel.
+If you send an image URL to the channel, the server fetches it and sends the image instead of the image link to the current channel.

 ### Wrong Version
 [wrongversion on GitHub](https://github.com/Natenom/wrongversion)

-Users with older Mumble versions will get a message.
+Users with older Mumble versions will get a message (triggering version is configurable).

 ### Set Status
 [setstatus on GitHub](https://github.com/Natenom/setstatus-for-mumo)

-You can add a temporary status to your username.
+Users can add a temporary status to your username via chat command.

 ### Deaf to AFK
 [deaftoafk on GitHub](https://github.com/Natenom/deaftoafk-for-mumo)